Photo by Gwen Weustink (Unsplash)

 Through my career I learned to avoid the guilt of telling people I’d be in contact with them as soon as I got back to the office, knowing damn well I had 100 plus emails to catch up with first.
 It was said in habit of others telling me the same, because it was also my last impression of them.
 By this, I avoided being on my phone, and ignored incoming emails to focus on building relationships with others around me.
 We all traveled to do the same thing, sort of.
 The challenge was trying to make my conversations with people about them, instead of work.

 What came natural after connecting with my colleagues better, was speaking more about their personal interests, which led me to believe they were a lot like myself—trying to keep up.
 Sounds simple, but there are levels to it.
 Avoiding work conversions can be awkward.
 My best advise, speak to them as if they’re your cousin, or distant relative.
-They’re likely the later, but try it and see what happens next.
+Try it and see what happens next.

 By the way, awkward moments are how I met my best influencers.
 Talk about a first impression…